adevrrc/adev-p2-notes/docs/intro-to-dotnet-csharp-vs/namespaces.md

 Namespaces are like packages in Java.
 Using statements are like `import` statements in Java.
 {: .alert .alert-note}

 Unlike Java, `using` statements cannot reference a type.
-The following `using` statement would cause a syntax error.<br />`using Animalia.Chordata.Carnivora.Feliformia.Felidae.Felinae.Felis.Cat;`
+The following `using` statement would cause a syntax error in C#.<br />`using Animalia.Chordata.Carnivora.Feliformia.Felidae.Felinae.Felis.Cat;`
 {: .alert .alert-error}

 ## Name Collision